 The HSE via the THUS/ PHCTPs and local HSE Social Inclusion ensured additional social supports were provided, such as face-to-face outreach with information about Covid-19 and available services.
 Additionally, wrap-around supports were organised during outbreaks or suspected outbreaks, for example organising transport, food and medication.

 Both the HSE and local authorities provided Covid-19 site signage, welfare packs and personal protective equipment such as face coverings and hand sanitiser.

 The participation of the Traveller Community health workers from the PHCTPs, who in many instances lived on the sites involved, was invaluable.

-Frank Curran, Chair of the County and City Management Association (CCMA) Housing Committee said: “The collaborative efforts of local authorities, the HSE, Traveller representatives and others have been crucial to mitigating against COVID-19 within vulnerable groups during the pandemic.
-As the report launched today demonstrates, the COVID-19 Accommodation Preparation Checklist facilitated a very practical approach that had significant impact and local authorities will continue to build on the progress made.”
+Frank Curran, Chair of the County and City Management Association (CCMA) Housing Committee said: “The collaborative efforts of local authorities, the HSE, Traveller representatives and others have been crucial in mitigating against Covid-19 within vulnerable groups during the pandemic.
+As the report launched today demonstrates, the Covid-19 Accommodation Preparation Checklist facilitated a very practical approach that had significant impact and local authorities will continue to build on the progress made.”

-“Lastly I want to thank the authors of this report for producing it.
+“Lastly, I want to thank the authors of this report.
 I hope the report contributes to ongoing collaborative efforts to protect the Traveller community against COVID-19 and future public health challenges.”

 Last updated on: 29 / 07 / 2021